scholokov/long-travel-2/Prod_report/Oksana Drobik.md

 29% of tests passed

-Due to the absence of many errors in production, we can complete testing
+Due to the absence of a large number of bugs on the production, we can complete testing

 The project is ready for release